 - high blood pressure in the lungs without known causes (idiopathic pulmonary arterial hypertension)

-32% of pediatric and 60% of adult cystic fibrosis patients are deficient in iron, and the iron deficiency is associated with the severity of the disease (R).
+32% of pediatric and 60% of adult cystic fibrosis patients are deficient in iron, and iron deficiency has been associated with the severity of the disease .

-Iron supplementation can help reduce hair loss (R).
+Other studies have shown that iron supplementation can help reduce hair loss .

-In a study, 18 women with hair loss experienced 100% hair regrowth in after taking oral iron therapy.
-The hair loss recurred when iron therapy was discontinued (R).
+In one study, 18 women with hair loss experienced 100% hair regrowth after iron therapy.
+The hair loss recurred, however, when iron therapy was discontinued .

 However, other studies showed no association between iron deficiency and female hair loss .